The importance of mouthguards in sports

 The potential risk of falling and losing a tooth could not only spell disaster for you but for your pocket too because there is a good chance that your dental insurance may not cover you, leaving you to pay massive bills out of your pocket.

 Teeth are extremely fragile and can be knocked out more easily than you realise.
 And remember that a broken permanent tooth is for life.
 It will never grow back and you will have to get your veneers replaced and checked for the rest of your life.
 Artificial teeth also don’t fade the way regular teeth do, meaning that you will constantly battle to get the colours to match.

 People who have had their teeth or even just one tooth knocked often wish they had taken the simple precaution of wearing a mouth guard.

 A mouth guard is essential for all athletes.
+The importance of mouthguards in sports play a role in protecting teeth.
 For more information about the right mouth guard for you, contact Crown Dental Group to book an appointment with a dentist.